SanliFaez/FAIR-Battery/docs/introduction.rst

 Where to start?
 ---------------

 There is no unique good path to browse these docs.
-If you want to get your hands dirty and already have and AD2 and battery testing hardware, you can consider checking the :doc:`FAIR-Battery 101`.
+If you want to get your hands dirty and already have a AD2 and battery testing hardware, you can consider checking the :doc:`FAIR-Battery 101`.
+These documents also contain a description on how to test a built battery cell, synthesize vanadium electrolyte and test a battery on capacity and charge-discharge efficiency.
+Beside that we have set up some challenges on our JOGL page (https://app.jogl.io/space/fairbattery).

 How the name was chosen
 -----------------------